Peter Strzelecki

-Peter Joseph Strzelecki (/strɛzˈlɛkiː/ strez-LEH-kee; born October 24, 1994) is an American professional baseball pitcher who is a free agent.
+Peter Joseph Strzelecki (/strɛzˈlɛkiː/ strez-LEH-kee; born October 24, 1994) is an American professional baseball pitcher in the St. Louis Cardinals organization.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Arizona Diamondbacks, and Cleveland Guardians.

 Career

 Amateur career

 Strzelecki graduated from Santaluces Community High School in Lantana, Florida.
 He attended Palm Beach State College, where he played college baseball in 2014 and 2015.
 He transferred to the University of South Florida to play for the South Florida Bulls.

 Milwaukee Brewers

 The Milwaukee Brewers signed Strzelecki as an undrafted free agent after the 2018 Major League Baseball draft.
 In his first professional season, he played for the Arizona League Brewers and the Helena Brewers while pitching to a cumulative 5.52 earned run average (ERA) in 27 1/3 innings pitched.
 He played for the Wisconsin Timber Rattlers and the Carolina Mudcats in 2019 and recorded a 3.05 ERA in 59 innings.

 He did not play a minor league game in 2020 as the season was cancelled due to the COVID-19 pandemic.
 Returning for the 2021 minor league season, he pitched for the Biloxi Shuckers and the Nashville Sounds.
 Between the two teams, he pitched in 40 games and went 0–2 with a 3.46 ERA.

 He began the 2022 season with Nashville before having his contract selected to the major league roster by the Brewers on May 30, 2022.
 He made his MLB debut on June 2.
 On October 4, Strzelecki earned his first career save after tossing a scoreless ninth inning in a game against the Arizona Diamondbacks.